- OpenCPN User Manual

 You probably do not want to build SENCs for all of your loaded S57 ENCs unless you plan to actually go there....

-For an advanced approach to building SENC files look here.
+For an advanced approach to building all SENC files in one go .. look here.

 Updating Vector Charts

 Publishers of Vector Charts, such as NOAA and EAHC issues regular updates.
 OpenCPN updates the created SENCs automatically.
 The chart itself, the base-chart, is named "name".000 , the first update is "name".001 and so on.
 As a user you only have to make sure that the update files are saved in the same place as the base-chart.
 In the case of a new edition of the chart a new "name".000 file is issued.
 Just replace the old file with the new file and OpenCPN will update the SENC file.
 Don't forget to remove the updates to the old edition of the chart.